School of Information Sciences - Information Science & Technology Program

 General >

-It is not necessary to choose a specialization within the MSIS program.
+In the MSIS program, you have the option to follow a general course of study or to narrow the focus of your studies by taking one of our industry-advised specializations.
 Many students like the flexibility encouraged by this general program of study – often, employers are looking for those with the broadest range of knowledge and experience.
-You can take a sampling of courses from each of the curricular areas: cognitive, networks and security, database and web, human-centered computing, or security.
+You can take a sampling of courses from each of the curricular areas: cognitive, foundations, and systems and technology.

 Database and Web Systems >